survivejs/webpack-book/manuscript/styling/02_separating_css.md

 # Separating CSS

 Even though there is a nice build set up now, where did all the CSS go?
-As per our configuration, it has been inlined to JavaScript!
+As per configuration, it has been inlined to JavaScript!
 Even though this can be convenient during development, it doesn’t sound ideal.

 The current solution doesn’t allow us to cache CSS.
 You can also get a **Flash of Unstyled Content** (FOUC).
 FOUC happens because the browser will take a while to load JavaScript and the styles would be applied only then.
 Separating CSS to a file of its own avoids the problem by letting the browser to manage it separately.